-Remember, it is imperative to make people aware of the benefits of a certain item because only then you can change his/her mentality and convert the unsought goods into sought-after items.
+Remember, it is imperative to make people aware of the benefits of a certain item because only then you can change his/her mentality and convert unsought goods and unsought products into sought-after items.

-The various types of unsought goods are as follows-
+The various types of unsought goods and unsought products are as follows-

 - New items that have been launched in the market and the consumer has not known about it for long

-- Specific items that the consumer thinks undesirable and does not make an effort to buy.
+- Specific items that the consumer thinks are undesirable and does not make an effort to buy.

 - The goods that are purchased only in dire circumstances due to need and fear as a precautionary method